Kansas State vs. Montana State: Odds, spread, over/under - NCAA Tournament First Round

 Kansas State vs. Montana State: Odds, spread, over/under and other Vegas lines - NCAA Tournament First Round

-An opening-round NCAA Tournament matchup will see the 14th-seeded Montana State Bobcats (25-9) hit the court against the No. 3 seed Kansas State Wildcats (23-9) on Friday at Greensboro Coliseum.
-The contest tips off at 9:40 PM, on CBS.
+The No. 3 seed Kansas State Wildcats (23-9) and the No. 14 seed Montana State Bobcats (25-9) will meet on Friday at 9:40 PM in the opening round of the NCAA Tournament.
+The matchup airs on CBS.

-In this article, you can check out odds and spreads for the Kansas State vs. Montana State matchup across multiple sportsbooks.
+You can check out odds, spreads, over/unders and more across multiple sportsbooks for the Kansas State vs. Montana State matchup in this article.

 Kansas State vs. Montana State Game Info